 Clearly, the most obvious way not to have urine stains in a toilet bowl that needs cleaning is to have a good regime of regular cleaning that prevents the stains from forming.
-Whenever cleaning or working on your toilet do be sure to wear gloves and read the instructions on any product that you use carefully.
+Whenever clean urine stains from a toilet bowl make sure to wear gloves and read the instructions on any product that you use carefully.
 Many react together, so be sure not to mix products, if you are unsuccessful with one then clean thoroughly with water before using another.

-Regular Hygiene to Prevent Urine Stains in your Toilet.
+Regular Hygiene to Clean Urine Stains from A Toilet Bowl.

 There is any number of ways to ensure that stains and marks do not build up in your toilet bowl – an automatic toilet cleaner can be installed either within the bowl in into the cistern.
 This delivers a cleaning product with each flush, to ensure that cleanliness is maintained and that stains do not build up.

-There are lots of different products on the market that offer automatic cleaning, and the chemical can be a liquid, a tablet, administered through a plastic holder with replaceable solids within it – there is a wide variety, some color the water, some don’t – and they fit all price ranges.
+There are lots of different products on the market that offer automatic cleaning urine stain in toilet bowl, and the chemical can be a liquid, a tablet, administered through a plastic holder with replaceable solids within it – there is a wide variety, some color the water, some don’t – and they fit all price ranges.

 However, we are going to look at what you do if you have a toilet that already has urine stains or scale.
 If you have moved to a new house, or, are in a work situation where regular cleaning and maintenance has been neglected, then you will need to know how to take that bathroom back to shiny cleanliness.